mdn/content/files/en-us/web/http/caching/index.md

 Note that number `41` has the longest `max-age` (1 year), but with `public`.

-`public` has the effect of making the response storable even if the `Authorization` header is present.
+The `public` value has the effect of making the response storable even if the `Authorization` header is present.

 > **Note:** The `public` directive should only be used if there is a need to store the response when the `Authorization` header is set.
 > It is not required otherwise, because a response will be stored in the shared cache as long as `max-age` is given.